Kripta-Studios/Dev-Suite-Tools/README.md

 Right now the application is only available for Debian based systems.

 ### Collaborate:
 All the help is great in this project, but also it's a so simple project.
 If you're a beginner maybe you will learn a lot, else maybe you became bored in this project.
 The three only requirements to participate are: know how to use git (and git with VS Code), know the programming language Python and respect the decisions and orders of the project manager.
+I recommend use the same OS as me, Linux Mint 20, but if you can't install it you can use any **Debian based OS**.

 If you meet these requirements you're welcome.
 In the next month here will appear a index about the steps that the project will follow.